ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 ### Hardware

 In our experiments while creating the pipeline, we used [Intel Real Sense D435i](https://www.intelrealsense.com/) which is a depth sensing camera from Intel.
 The Intel RealSense™ D4xx depth cameras can stream live depth (i.e. ranging data) and color data at up to 90 frames per second, and all the processing to generate the depth data is done on-board by the embedded D4 application-specific integrated circuits (ASIC).
-All the intel real sense cameras can be connected to the machine using an USB-C type cable and could be operated using dedicated [Real Sense SDK] (https://www.intelrealsense.com/sdk-2/).
+All the intel real sense cameras can be connected to the machine using an USB-C type cable and could be operated using dedicated [Real Sense SDK](https://www.intelrealsense.com/sdk-2/).
 The sdk is only available for windows 10.
 The sdk can be used to capture a point cloud or record a sequence of point cloud with a file with extension ".bag".

 ### Exraction-setup